Last Updated on

 Kerala is a famous tourist destination in India.
 More and more people discover it each year and they like it!
-Here are the best places to see in Kerala in a complete travel guide to Kerala written by an Neha, from India, author of A Revolving Compass.
+Here are the best places to see in Kerala in a complete travel guide to Kerala, India written by a a local: Neha, from India, author of A Revolving Compass.
 She already presented you the best guide to Mahabalipuram, Tamil Nadu, India – as you may know, we have a comprehensive series of free travel guides on the blog, covering all the continents.

 Image from Pixabay

 The southernmost tip of India, Kanyakumari is located at 3 hours driving distance from Trivandrum.
 It is the unique town where two different sea – the Arabian sea and the Bay of Bengal meet the Indian Ocean.
 The waves here have a mix of the colors of all three seas.
 The sunrises and sunsets are particularly beautiful here.

 Kerala Off the Beaten Path